-The multidisciplinary Master's programme in International Development Studies International Development Studies addresses the current development challenges and engages with these current, urgent and highly important issues.
-In particular, the programme focuses on topics surrounding migration/mobilities, climate change, land governance, urbanisation and corporate social responsibility.
+In particular, the Master's programme in International Development Studies at Utrecht University focuses on topics surrounding migration/mobilities, climate change, land governance, urbanisation and corporate social responsibility.
 You will study in an international environment, with peers and staff from diverse disciplinary and cultural backgrounds.
-A research-oriented internship abroad is a core component of the programme.
+A research-oriented internship - preferably abroad - is a core component of the programme.
 International Development Studies takes prides in its large, expanding, and active alumni and friends network.

 Accredited by the NVAO - Accreditation Organisation of the Netherlands and Flanders.

 - Advanced Methods and Techniques for International Development Studies

 - Real Estate